HongruiTang/RePaint-reimplementation/README.md

 ## Re-implementation Details

-- Describe your approach to re-implementation or experimentation.
-- Include key details about models, datasets, tools, and evaluation metrics.
-- Mention any challenges or modifications made to the original approach.

 We reimplemented the RePaint inpainting method, which modifies the unconditional DDPM's reverse process by conditioning on known regions and resampling (jumping forward in the reverse process).
 Our approach directly uses a pre-trained ddpm-celebahq-256 model from Google, trained on the CelebA-HQ-256 dataset.
 No model retraining or architecture modifications were required.

 In our reimplementation, we focused on the following components: